freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-036.md

 ## Description
 <section id='description'>

-The `p` elements are nested in `article` elements with the class attribute of `item`.
+The `p` elements are nested in an `article` elements with the class attribute of `item`.
 You can style all the `p` elements nested anywhere in elements with a class named `item` like this:

 ```css
 .item p { }